Bachfischer/bachfischer.github.io/_pages/reading_list.md

 This is a list of books that I have read over the last couple of years.
 Going forward, I will try to add a short summary for each book that I have read.

+## 2022

+* **La guerra del fin del mundo** by *Mario Vargas Llosa*
+> Fascinating story about the conflict in Canudos (situated in Bahia, Brazil) taking place in the 1890s.
+Another epic novel by Mario Vargas Llosa, but involving quite a huge number of characters, which can make it a bit confusing at times.

 ## 2021

 * **Tiempos recios** by *Mario Vargas Llosa*